-University of Lynchburg uses the University of Chicago Manual of Style as its official style guide.
+University of Lynchburg uses The Associate Press Stylebook as its official style guide.

 1. Appropriate abbreviations:

 - The University of Lynchburg can be abbreviated as Lynchburg where appropriate (not U of L or UL)

 - BA (bachelor of arts)

 - MEd (master of education)

 - MBA (master of business administration)